 What is an accelerator?

-Accelerators accept early stage companies into their programs on a competitive basis for a fixed period.
-Typically, entrepreneurs will work through specific pain points and milestones to accelerate the life cycle of their companies.
-The programs typically run for 4-6 months and culminate in a public pitch event or demo day where start-ups can win cash or in-kind prizes.
-Accelerator staff help mitigate market barriers by connecting start-ups with mentors, investors, corporate partners and customers through organized events and educational workshops.
+“Accelerators” run programs that accept early stage companies on a competitive basis for a determined period of time.
+Participating startups gain certain business and technology advancement through the accelerator program.
+The programs typically work with a cohort of startups for a fixed period and culminate in a pitch event or demo day where the startups are eligible to compete for cash or in-kind prizes.
+Accelerators help mitigate market barriers by connecting startups with mentors, investors, corporate partners, and customers through organized events and workshops."

-What is the definition of a clean energy startup?
+What is the definition of a Cleantech Startup?

-Clean energy startups are defined as “...advanced and applied technologies that significantly reduce or eliminate the use of energy from non-renewable sources, including, but not limited to: energy efficiency; demand response; energy conservation and those technologies powered in whole or in part by the sun, wind, water, biomass, alcohol, wood, fuel cells any renewable, non-depletable or recyclable fuel..."
-MGL c.
-23J s.1.
+“Cleantech Startups” are considered to be companies whose work meets the statutory definition of “clean energy” pursuant to M.G.L. c.
+23J, Section 1, namely “…advanced and applied technologies that significantly reduce or eliminate the use of energy for non-renewable sources, including, but not limited to: energy efficiency; demand response; energy conservation and those technologies powered in whole or in part by the sun, wind, water, biomass, alcohol, wood, fuel cells any renewable, non-depletable or recyclable fuel…”

-It typically takes anywhere from two to three months for MassCEC to make a funding decision.
+For the FY21 Accelerator Funding Program, MassCEC anticipates notifying applicants on award decisions in March 2021.
 Staff will typically be in touch with follow-up questions shortly after an application is received.